qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

 SW Module View
 ==============

-A SW Module in S-CORE represents a outcome and all belonging parts of CI build tool.
+A SW Module in S-CORE represents a outcome of an component or a set of components realizing a feature and all belonging parts of CI build tool.
 It serves only as a container (or package) which can include components.
 It is not meant to be an architectural element which includes that no requirements can be allocated to it.

 On this level also a view shall be defined which is called *Module View*.
 It represents the allocation of components into modules and displays the dependencies between the single modules.
 In this view also cyclic dependencies between modules can be identified.